apache/spark/docs/running-on-yarn.md

 - The `--files` and `--archives` options support specifying file names with the # similar to Hadoop.
 For example you can specify: `--files localtest.txt#appSees.txt` and this will upload the file you have locally named `localtest.txt` into HDFS but this will be linked to by the name `appSees.txt`, and your application should use the name as `appSees.txt` to reference it when running on YARN.
 - The `--jars` option allows the `SparkContext.addJar` function to work if you are using it with local files and running in `cluster` mode.
 It does not need to be used if you are using it with HDFS, HTTP, HTTPS, or FTP files.

-# Running in a secure YARN cluster
+# Running in a Secure Cluster

-As covered in [security](security.html), Kerberos is used in a secure YARN cluster to authenticate principals associated with services and clients.
+As covered in [security](security.html), Kerberos is used in a secure Hadoop cluster to authenticate principals associated with services and clients.
 This allows clients to make requests of these authenticated services; the services to grant rights to the authenticated principals.